Can a private citizen access criminal records to find out whether someone has been convicted of a crime? If the answer is yes, how?

-The FBI and state criminal records offices keep databases on convicted persons, but access to those databases is restricted to government personnel, such as prosecutors and police, and some employers.
-Until relatively recently, if you wanted to find out if someone had a criminal record, your only method would have been to visit the clerks' offices of every county in your state -- and in the country, if you wanted to be really thorough.
-But with the advent of the Internet and sophisticated data gathering, you can now use the services of the ubiquitous criminal background searching firms that operate online.
+Record holders.
+The FBI, state criminal records offices (or central repositories), and courts keep databases on criminal history records.
+Generally, only government personnel (such as prosecutors and law enforcement) have complete access to these databases.
+But limited access may be available to the public.
+(Another level of access might be available for employment background checks.)
+Until relatively recently, if you wanted to find out if someone had a criminal record, your only method would be to visit the clerks' offices of every county in your state (and in the country, if you wanted to be really thorough).
+But the Internet and sophisticated data gathering changed all that.

 Government records.
 You can still run down to the local courthouse or state criminal records office to search for criminal history records.
 In addition, many states place public criminal history records online.
 But, as noted above, only certain parts of the records are made available to the public.
 For conviction records, public information might include the defendant's name, list of convictions (including the offense and statutory citation), sentence (such as incarceration length or probation), and fines and fees.
 Information considered private (and not accessible) typically includes the defendant's social security number, medical history, and other sensitive data.

 Search government records.
 To find criminal history records online, search for the name of the state and "criminal history records."
 Often, this search pulls up a bunch of websites.
 Look for records held by a state court (judiciary) or government agency (like a state bureau of investigations).
 But double-check the website you land on because it might be the website of a private search firm (discussed below), even if it looks official.
 Some states provide online access for free, while others charge a fee.
 (Physical court records should be free to review at the courthouse, but they might charge you for copies.)